Jefferson49/RepositoryHierarchy/README.md

 ![Screenshot](resources/img/screenshot_AtoM_link_in_webtrees.jpg)

 ### Show additional repository information in source citations
-The Repository Hierarchy modules provides a feature to show extended information within source citations.
+The Repository Hierarchy module provides a feature to show extended information about repositories within source citations.
 If one of the following GEDCOM tags is available and contains content, it is shown in the user interface:
 + REPO (name of repository)
 + REPO:CALN (call number of the source in the repository)